tomix89/pokefirered/README.md

 For eample in case of a 6 line text it will be: 2 lines (line 1 and 2) instant, wait for BUTTON_A, 2 more lines (line 3 and 4) instant, wait for BUTTON_A, final lines, wait for BUTTON_A.
 As opposed to the original Deokishisu hack which blinks for a fraction of a second the first 2 pages (lines 1,2 then 3,4) and you stay with the fianl one.
+ 2) this was a quick one, just one liners on EventScript

 To set up the repository, see [INSTALL.md](INSTALL.md), or wisit the original author's page.